 Once installed the Excel ribbon will show the EasyER tab.
 The Add In is by default inactive when Excel starts.
-Once the Functions button is clicked for the first time after opening Excel the Add In will start up and attempt to connect to the local R installation.
+Once one of the menu options that require a R connection is clicked for the first time after opening Excel the Add In will start up and attempt to connect to the local R installation.

 The Installer also generates a folder in the users MyDocuments folder, ‘EasyER’.
 This is the default folder for the Add Ins function files to be saved.
 There is also a sub folder generated also called ‘EasyER’ where R code and images generated by the Add In are saved.
-This allows inspection of R code that the Add In is using.
+This allows inspection of R code that the Add In has generated.

 The Set-Up button on the ribbon allows the location of the function files to be set and the R installation to connect to.

 The Function Folder is where EasyER will look for function files.
 If this is left blank then it will be set to the default when EasyER is started for the first time.
 The demonstration function files that are bundles with the Add In are copied into this folder if it is found to be empty.
 This check is done every time EasyER starts so if another folder is selected then if left empty will be populated with the demo functions.